ACTL5100-T1-2022/github-showcase-page-aim-high/README.md

 It is beneficial for a nation's economy to have a successful international football team.

-A machine learning model is implemented for team selection
+A machine learning model is implemented for team selection.

 In addition to the allocated budget, our proposal leverages alternate streams of non-government funding.